2019 Northwest Atlantic Seal Research Consortium Meeting

 Please join us for our next NASRC meeting where we will address our rapidly shifting ecological and social baselines pertaining to the relationship of humans, our ecosystem and seals and ask, "Where do we go from here?"
 We are honored to have our keynote speaker Dr. Joe Roman lead the day of talks and discussions.

 This is our sixth meeting since 2008 and will build upon our previous efforts.
-Our goal as a community for this meeting is to prioritize discussions on living in the new ecology that includes rebounding species.
-This includes understanding the ecological role as well as the human perspective to challenges, what we can do to move from identifying challenges to living in a new system, and, how we continue to better address challenges as a community.
+Our goal as a community is to prioritize discussions on living in the new ecology that includes rebounding species.
+This includes understanding the ecological role as well as the human perspective to challenges, what we can do to move from recognizing challenges to living in a new system, and, how we continue to better address challenges as a community.

 - Abstract deadline: by FRIDAY April 19th 2019.
 Please send abstracts to firstname.lastname@example.org